AI Buyer Insights:

 Companies worldwide use Oracle Retail Xstore Point-of-Service, from small firms to large enterprises across 21+ industries.

-Organizations such as Ulta Beauty, Foot Locker, Woqod, American Eagle Outfitters and Chalhoub Group are recorded users of Oracle Retail Xstore Point-of-Service for Point Of Sale.
+Organizations such as Louis Vuitton, Ulta Beauty, Foot Locker, Woqod and American Eagle Outfitters are recorded users of Oracle Retail Xstore Point-of-Service for Point Of Sale.

-Companies using Oracle Retail Xstore Point-of-Service are most concentrated in Retail, Oil, Gas and Chemicals and Professional Services, with adoption spanning over 21 industries.
+Companies using Oracle Retail Xstore Point-of-Service are most concentrated in Retail and Oil, Gas and Chemicals, with adoption spanning over 21 industries.

-Companies using Oracle Retail Xstore Point-of-Service are most concentrated in United States, Qatar and United Arab Emirates, with adoption tracked across 195 countries worldwide.
+Companies using Oracle Retail Xstore Point-of-Service are most concentrated in France, United States and Qatar, with adoption tracked across 195 countries worldwide.
 This global distribution highlights the popularity of Oracle Retail Xstore Point-of-Service across Americas, EMEA, and APAC.

 Customers of Oracle Retail Xstore Point-of-Service include firms across all revenue levels — from $0-100M, to $101M-$1B, $1B-$10B, and $10B+ global corporations.